mkonicek/coding-time/content/blog/scroll-events-react-hooks/index.md

 This is great, right?
 Not quite.

-As we just saw, the dependency on `itemsFromServer` is critical.
-Without this the hook does nothing useful.
+As we just saw, the dependency on `itemsFromServer` is critical for our code to work.
 To someone reading the code later, however, it won't be obvious why the dependency on `itemsFromServer` is needed.
 They will have to understand that `itemsFromServer` is really how we decide whether to render the div that `ref` refers to!
 In a real-world scenario where we have much more code it will require quite a bit of effort to understand the non-obvious dependency of `ref.current` on `itemsFromServer`.
-The linter doesn't understand this implicit dependency on `itemsFromServer` and therefore if someone removes it later the linter won't complain and our code will be broken.
+The linter doesn't understand this implicit dependency on `itemsFromServer` and therefore if someone removes it later the linter will not complain and our code will be broken.

 Here is a [sandbox with the fragile solution above](https://codesandbox.io/s/cool-microservice-1x5gr?file=/src/App.js).